Welcome to the NBC Foundation Page

 Contributing to the NBC Foundation

 Thanks once again to the generosity of our contributors, the NBC Foundation was able to provide a record amount of support for students and staff at North Bend Central Public Schools this year.
-In 2015-16, the Foundation provided more than $16,000 in scholarships and teacher project grants and 2016-17 will be even better with approximately $19,000 budgeted for Foundation activities.
-That figure includes $11,400 in scholarships and $11,000 in teacher project grants, including $1,000 for materials to support the new after-school program to be implemented at NBC Elementary School.
+In 2017-18 approximately $25,900 has been budgeted for Foundation activities by the NBC Foundation Board.
+That figure includes $14,900 in Foundation scholarships and family memorial scholarships administered by the Foundation and $11,000 in teacher project grants.
+Details on the scholarships and teacher project grants can be found on this web page.
 The recent growth of the Foundation has been tremendous and it’s all because YOU – our generous contributors – have come through for our school.